 06 of 06

-If your kid is obsessed with Elsa and Anna and knows every word to "Let it Go," you can save significant money by buying a "Frozen" souvenir or two from Kohl's before you leave home.
+If your kid is obsessed with Elsa and Anna and knows every word to "Let it Go," you can save significant money by buying a "Frozen" souvenir or two from a store before you leave home.
+Same for almost every other Disney film.
 To make the souvenir more special, consider offering it as a surprise on the day you leave or when you arrive at your Disney destination.